 There is little evidence that realised economies of scale have systematically been passed through to members in the form of lower fees.
 Scale benefits may have been passed through in the form of member services or increases in reserves or offset by the costs of meeting new regulatory requirements.
 And not for profit funds, on average, might have passed through some scale economies by investing more heavily in (higher cost) unlisted assets and obtaining higher returns.
 Data limitations preclude firm conclusions about the form of pass through of economies of scale, and thus how members are actually benefitting and whether they are benefitting in a form they value.

-For further analysis on whether larger funds deliver better results see SuperGuide article Best performing super funds over 5 calendar years (to December 2018).
+For further analysis on whether larger funds deliver better results see SuperGuide article Best performing super funds over 5 years (to September 2019).

 Whatever your objectives, it pays to at least be aware of who the largest funds are as a point of reference when benchmarking your own fund.